Finncomm Airlines

-Finnish Commuter Airlines Oy, trading as Finncomm Airlines, was a regional airline with its head office on the grounds of Seinäjoki Airport in Ilmajoki, Finland, near Seinäjoki.
-The carrier operated flights to Estonia, Germany, Lithuania, Romania, Sweden and 16 destinations within Finland from its base at Helsinki Airport.
+Finnish Commuter Airlines Oy, trading as Finncomm Airlines, was a regional airline with headquarters at Seinäjoki Airport in Ilmajoki, near Seinäjoki Finland.
+The air carrier operated flights to Estonia, Germany, Lithuania, Romania, Sweden and 16 destinations within Finland from its base at Helsinki Airport.
+In those times it was the largest domestic air carrier in Finland in terms of number of flights.
 The airline was a member of the European Regions Airline Association.
-Finncomm Airlines was the largest domestic air carrier in Finland in terms of number of flights.

-The company was replaced by Flybe Nordic in 2011 and was rebranded as Nordic Regional Airlines in May 2015.
+The company adopted Flybe Nordic trading name and Flybe Finland operating name from 30 October 2011.
+It was renamed NORRA-Nordic Regional Airlines on 15 June 2015.